iterait/emloop/docs/tutorial.rst

     cxflow train configs/majority.yaml

-A lot of output is presented.
+The command produces a lot of output.
-The first section described the creation of the components.
+The first section describes the creation of the components.
 The second part presents the output of the hooks.
-Our logging hook is the one which produces the information after each epoch.
+Finally, our logging hook is the one which produces the information after each epoch.
 Now we can easily watch the progress of the training.

-After the training is finished, note that `log/MajorityExample_*` is created.
+After the training is finished, note that there is a new directory `log/MajorityExample_*`.
-This is the logging directory in which everything cxflow produced is stored.
+This is the logging directory where everything cxflow produced is stored, including saved models, the configuration file and various other artifacts.
-Various artefacts (such as saved models) and configuration is saved there.

 Let's register one more hook which saves the currently best model based on the test stream.